Fairfax County Electric Vehicle (EV) Readiness Strategy

 The project will include two components:

-- A transition plan for the county's vehicle fleet.
+- A transition study for the county's vehicle fleet.
 The county fleet consists of diverse vehicle types, ranging from motorcycles to fire trucks to heavy equipment.
-The fleet transition plan will present capital and operating costs for the conversion and estimates for when suitable electric alternatives for a variety of vehicles will be available.
-The plan will be integrated with a charging infrastructure strategy that ensures that proper charging equipment is in place before fleet vehicles arrive.
+The fleet transition study will present capital and operating costs for the conversion and estimates for when suitable electric alternatives for a variety of vehicles will be available.
+The study will be integrated with a charging infrastructure strategy that ensures that proper charging equipment is in place before fleet vehicles arrive.

 - A Community EV Readiness strategy.
 The strategy will build on prior regional planning work by the Metropolitan Washington Council of Governments, with a focus on Fairfax County’s specific needs.
 The county has a particular interest in increasing the availability and use of EVs in vulnerable and historically disadvantaged communities to ensure equitable access to EVs and electric vehicle supply equipment.